Larry Terrell Crudup, Ph.D.

-Larry Terrell Crudup serves as the Senior Pastor of Tabernacle Baptist Church of Oklahoma City.
+Rev. Dr. Larry Terrell Crudup serves as the Senior Pastor of Tabernacle Baptist Church of Oklahoma City.
 Larry received a Bachelor of Arts (B.A.) degree in Religion and The Arts with a minor in Secondary Education from Belmont University, Nashville, TN in May 2010.
 He is also a graduate of Southern Methodist University’s Perkins School of Theology in Dallas, TX where he earned a Master of Divinity (M.Div.) degree.
-He is currently pursuing a Doctor of Philosophy (Ph.D.) in Interdisciplinary Studies with a concentration in Ethical and Creative Leadership from Union Institute & University in Cincinnati, OH.
+He also holds a Doctor of Philosophy (Ph.D.) in Interdisciplinary Studies with a major in Ethical and Creative Leadership from Union Institute & University in Cincinnati, OH.

 Previously, Larry served as the Assistant Pastor and Teaching & Ministry Elder of Sweet Home – The Pinnacle of Praise in Round Rock, TX under the leadership of Dr. Dante D. Wright I. Prior to his service at The Pinnacle of Praise, Larry served as the Director of Christian Education at Saint Mark Baptist Church in Dallas, TX under the leadership of Pastor Allen G. Madison.
 He has also served as the Research Assistant to Rev. Dr. Brad Braxton, former Lois Craddox Professor of Homiletics, while attending seminary at Southern Methodist University, and holds a fellowship from The Fund for Theological Education (now The Forum for Theological Exploration).
 Larry was licensed and ordained at Sweet Home – The Pinnacle of Praise in Round Rock, TX.